philosopher17-11-2005/Customer-Demographics-Audience-Insights-Dashboard-Excel-GA4/README.md

 ## Project Overview
 This dashboard analyzes customer demographics and audience insights using Google Analytics 4 (GA4) data in Excel.

+## Business Problem
+The objective of this project is to analyze customer demographics and audience behavior using Google Analytics 4 (GA4) data.
+The dashboard helps identify key audience segments, user engagement patterns, and opportunities for improving marketing performance and decision-making.

+## Dataset Information
+- Source: Google Analytics 4 (GA4)
+- Data Type: Customer Demographics and Audience Insights
+- Tool Used: Microsoft Excel

 ## Objectives
 - Analyze audience demographics
 - Identify gender distribution